top of page

 Rescue Behavior during Genocide

-I am currently working on a project that analyzes a different dimension of genocidal violence: those who saved others during times of mass violence.
+I am currently working on a book project that analyzes a different dimension of genocidal violence: those who saved others during times of mass violence.
 Hundreds of millions of people have been killed in genocide over the past century, often at the hands of their fellow citizens.
 Yet, during each episode of mass violence, many people chose a different path: they not only resist genocidal violence, they actively save others.
 Our interview sample, completed in 2019, is now the largest qualitative database of Rwandans who engaged in rescue during the 1994 Rwandan genocide.
 With my colleague Dr. Hollie Nyseth Brehm, we focus on two analytical dimensions: individual and communal-level dynamics.

 Legacies of Racial Violence